ndlib/mellon-image-viewer/README.md

 # image-viewer
-IIIF web component
+IIIF Viewer React component

+Builds a react component that can be included into a react application that will include universalviewer

 # Install
-npm install -g yarn
-yarn
+./local-build.sh

 # run
 yarn start
 goto localhost:3000

+Currently this does not run the local univeralviewer instance.

 # build
 yarn build